DJSiddharthVader/SELEXzyme/README.md

 ```
 Now you can build the program with
 ```
-cd genetic_algorithm && go build . && cd -
+cd genetic_algorithm && go build .
 ```
 now the executable can be used as
 ```
-./genetic_algorithm/genetic_algorithm -h
+./genetic_algorithm -h
 ```

-### Usage
+you must run from inside the `genetic_algorithm` directory.

+## Commands
-Running the program will be as follows
+You can refer to the [demo video](./Documents/demo.mp4) as well, running the program will be as follows

 ```
 ./genetic_algorithm/genetic_algorithm -target   $target.fna